yoursunny/NDNts/packages/keychain/README.md

 Persistent keychain in Node.js uses JSON files as underlying storage.
 The *locator* argument should be a filesystem directory where these files are stored.
 Private keys are saved as [JSON Web Key (JWK)](https://tools.ietf.org/html/rfc7517) format, so that it's important to protect the storage directory.
-It is unsafe to create multiple `KeyChain` instances on the same storage directory, or access the same keychain from multiple Node.js processes.
+It is unsafe to simultaneously construct multiple `KeyChain` instances on the same storage directory or access the same keychain from multiple Node.js processes.

 Persistent keychain in browser uses [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 The *locator* argument determines the database name(s).